|

 Gunner A A H Savage, who was in the Royal Garrison

-Artillary in Mesopotamia, and Private C W SAvage, who
+Artillery in Mesopotamia, and Private C W Savage, who

 had joined the Dragoon Guards.
 They were all sons of Mrs